jicodes/dutch-auction-dapp/v3.0/README.md

-# NFT Dutch Auction Dapp with ERC20 Token Bids
+# NFT Dutch Auction with ERC20 Token Bids

-A decentralized application for conducting a Dutch Auction of an NFT on the Ethereum blockchain where bids are made using an ERC20 token (TUSD) instead of ETH.
+Smart contract for conducting an NFT Dutch Auction with bidding in ERC20 tokens.

 ## Introduction